The Best Hardwood Floor Cleaners of 2023

 As vinegar is an acidic, harsh substance, it can create damage to the finish of hardwood floors if used in a DIY floor cleaner with a mop or scrubbing brush.

-Q: How do you clean hardwood floors without leaving the film?
+Q. How do you clean hardwood floors without leaving a film?

 One of the best practices for reducing film on your hardwood floors while cleaning is to make sure you vacuum or sweep it before you mop to reduce the dirt and particles on the floor.
 Then, use a household or store-bought hardwood floor cleaner and mop normally.
-To reduce film even further, choose a hardwood floor cleaner that is streak- and residue-free, such as the Pledge Wood Floor Cleaner Liquid.
+To reduce film even further, choose a hardwood floor cleaner that is streak- and residue-free, such as the Pledge Clean It hardwood floor cleaner.

 To properly deep clean your hardwood floors, follow these simple steps: